JasonPekos/JasonPekos.github.io/pages/neal.md

 }
 ```

 With a specific block for tracking transformed variables.
 As far as I can tell, no identical option exists in Turing.
-Instead, the best way is to return any parameters of interest and then call `generated_functions.`
+Instead, the best way is to return any parameters of interest and then call `generated_quantities.`

 ## Turing implementation